VA Cancer Claims Guide

 Mental health: Depression and anxiety secondary to lymphoma treatment are ratable if documented.

-Primary residuals after remission or chronic disease management:
+Primary residuals after remission or during chronic disease management:

-Kidney damage (renal myeloma): Rated under genitourinary codes if kidney function is measurably impaired.
+Kidney damage (renal myeloma): Rated under the genitourinary renal dysfunction criteria when kidney function is measurably impaired.

 Melanoma (DC 7833), non-melanoma malignant skin cancers (DC 7818), metastatic skin cancer (DC 7818): The 100% rating for skin cancers requiring systemic treatment continues for six months after the last treatment.
 After that, residuals are rated under scar and disfigurement codes.